Bohdan Butko

 Bohdan Yevhenovych Butko (Богда́н Євге́нович Бутко́, born 13 January 1991) is a Ukrainian footballer who plays as a defender.

 Club career

 Early life and career

 Butko was born in Kostiantynivka, in the Donetsk Oblast and went to the youth academy of his local club Shakhtar Donetsk.
 Upon completion of the school, Butko was promoted first to Shakhtar-3 Donetsk of the Ukrainian Second League, followed by the Shakhtar reserves, where he would spend three seasons.

 Professional career

 He went on loan to Volyn Lutsk in Ukrainian Premier League on 16 July 2010.
 He would go on to play 27 league games and score three goals for them in the 2010–11 season.

 In the 2011–12 season, he went on loan to FC Illichivets Mariupol of the Ukrainian Premier League.

-On 1 July 2024, Butko joined Ukrainian Premier League side Chornomorets Odesa, making his debut against Kryvbas Kryvyi Rih on 3 August 2024.
+On 1 July 2024, Butko joined Ukrainian Premier League side Chornomorets Odesa.
+On 3 August 2024 in the 1st round match of Ukrainian Premier League 2024–25 between Kryvbas Kryvyi Rih and Chornomorets he made his official debut as player of Chornomorets.

+On 22 January 2026, Butko joined Ukrainian Premier League side FC Oleksandriya.
+On 28 February 2026 in the 18th round match of Ukrainian Premier League 2025–26 between Metalist 1925 and Oleksandriya he made his official debut as player of Oleksandriya.